Latest Posts

 A Dayscape in Three Oaks, Michigan

 There are so many lovely towns and cities offering enjoyable experiences in Southwest Michigan.
 We’ve passed many on our way to other destinations.
-Inside these cities are hidden gems and enjoyable experiences, so this is your cue to stop in, have a look around, and fall into something new!
+Inside these cities are hidden gems and enjoyable activities, so this is your cue to stop in, have a look around, and fall into something new!

 Three Oaks, Michigan, is one of these cities.
 The town, named after its massive oak trees, is around 52 miles from Chicago in Harbor Country.